ronniesong0809/happy-chat/README.md

 # ChatAppFaceID
 Copyright (c) 2019 psu-oss-group

 ChatAppFaceID is a web chat (or Bulletin Board System) that allow user exchanging messages with other users through chat room ( or public message board).
 Each user has two options to log into the chat room.
-They can either log in by using their google account or using the facial recognition.
+They can either log in by using their google account or using the smiling facial recognition.

 + Log in by Google Account
     * When the user succesfully logs in by using his/her google account, they will see their ```Google profile photo, ID, username, and email address```.
 Then, they can join the chat room by clicking ```Home``` in the navigation bar.
     *  You should see your name in the ```Online Users``` box and the ```Hello, "your name" ```.
 You can begin to chat.

-+ Log in by Facial Recognition
++ Log in by Smiling Facial Recognition
-    * Since we don't have the database, this feature only works with the project participants currently.
-Each participant will have the array of their images (from 4-6 images).
     * When this feature is chosen, the live webcame is turned on.
-It will try to recognize your face by scanning the array of images.
-If it is you, it lets you type in the ```username of your choice``` and ```log in``` into the chat room.
+It will only allow you to login when it catches your smiling face.
     * When you click on ```Acccount``` in the nav bar, it will not display anything.

 ## Project Participants